ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 Prior to checking out the production software on a T1Pal component (from the master repo), a data transition script may be required to prepare the production environment with the right data, in the right schema.
 A backup of the production data must be done for all software changes impacting data.

-## Design and Development Planning Processes
+## General Design and Development Planning Processes

 It is the policy of T1Pal to align with "FDA 21 CFR 820.30 (b)"  with respect to design and development planning: